rallsopp01-del/didactic-pancake/README.md

 	sbatch executable_ooe.sh

-Where the number of qm spectra can be controlled with the for loop in this case there were 10 qm simulations.
+Where the number of qm spectra can be controlled with the for loop in this case 10 qm simulations were uploaded.

 for i in  {1..10..1}